marklewis27/milestone-three-flask-app/README.md

 1. The update displaying the data that was already there for a car i used the course as a reference to get me started and from there made my own for other options and added a lot more to it.

 ### Media
-The only images and fonts used were from materilize
+The only images and fonts used were from materilize.

 ### Acknowledgements
-Autotrader was the insiration for this site build
+Autotrader was the inspiration for this site build, I then made it in to a deal focused program rather than a public one.